shuu8271/petfinder_recommendation/readme.md

   to make recommendation
 </p>

-Switch to dogclassification branch to check on recommendation implementing with dog classification model
+<h5>Switch to dogclassification branch to check on recommendation implementing with dog classification model</h5>